Andryushik/my-portfolio/README.md

 ## Demo

-A live demo of the app is available [here](https://www.andrei-popov.com/).
+A live version of the app is available [here](https://www.andrei-popov.me/).

 ## Technologies Used